0:00 / 0:00

 Many of the more sophisticated types of identity theft have become more prevalent due to increased use of computers and the Internet for everyday activities such as shopping and banking.

-If you have been charged with identity theft, or the police want to question you in relation to an investigation, contact Michael Gordner immediately.
+If you have been charged with identity theft, or the police want to question you in relation to an investigation, contact Nick Cake immediately.

 Do you have a defence?